platformsh/platformsh-docs/docs/src/create-apps/workers.md

 * It will have access to both a MySQL database and a RabbitMQ server, both of which are defined in `services.yaml`.
 * Platform.sh will automatically allocate resources to it as available on the plan, once all fixed-size containers are allocated.

-The `queue` instance will be a worker that is not web-accessible.
+The `queue` instance will be a worker that isn't web-accessible.

 * It will run the `queue-worker.py` script, and restart it automatically if it ever terminates.
 * It will have an environment variable named `TYPE` with value `worker`.